jesspsilva/jesspsilva/README.md

 ## :smiley: Hello!

-My name is Jéssica Silva, I'm 25 years old and I live in Porto.
+My name is Jéssica Silva, I'm 27 years old and I live in Porto.
 I'm currently working as a Frontend-Developer.

-I'm always trying to learn new things.

-I'm currently trying to increase my knowledge by learning React. :muscle: :pray:

 ### :star: Skills